gzankevich/FOFDataViewBundle/README.md

-What if we want to display all of the many-to-many's in a <ul>?
+What if we want to display all of the many-to-many's in a ul?

 ```php
 $dataView->addColumn(new \DataView\Column(